mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 <a name=track_custom_page></a>
 ### Track Custom Page
 Tracks a custom page, with custom tracking params.
-Can be used alongside with the auto tracking.
+It works separately from other trackers.

 ```kotlin
 val trackingParams = TrackingParams()